ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/parse/objects/parse-queries.html.markdown

 	}

 ##Paging Example
-This one does the same, but it also does some simple paging by getting 10 records at a time and implenting some simple paging.
+This one does the same, but it also does some simple paging by getting 10 records at a time and implementing some simple paging.

 	function custSearch(custName, pageNum) {
 		queryParms = {